 I suppose all travelers should plan in case of an emergency, but people traveling solo, and single mothers like me, should take extra precautions and come up with a solid plan B. I learned the hard way that one should be more than just intrepid, and right now, as I start to formulate a slew of future travels, I plan on having more than luck on my side.

 Do you have any Solo Mom travel tips to share?
 Want more information?
-Join Sister Chat to ask other Solo Moms about their experiences.
+Join our community to ask other Solo Moms about their experiences.

 Melissa Banigan is the founder and CEO of Advice Project Media, a nonprofit that offers media, writing, and travel services for youth and teens around the world.
 She is also a freelance journalist whose work has appeared in many news outlets including the Washington Post, the BBC, and NPR, among many others, with work forthcoming in National Geographic.